asmasonomics/asmasonomics.github.io/courses/2024-11-08_Genomics3_Workshop4_RNAseq.markdown

 # save your results
 write.table(res, file="GSEA_results_file.tsv", sep="\t", row.names=FALSE, col.names=TRUE)

+# what's your interpretation?

-# when you're happy, the workshop is over - you can quit!
+# when you're happy, the workshop is over - you can quit R!
 q()

 ```